 Many people have heard of Devil’s Bathtub or have driven through Spearfish Canyon and stumbled across the parking area without knowing what it is.
 But what exactly is Devil’s Bathtub?

-After several visits myself, and a few mistakes along the way, I figured I could give some of the best tips to ensure a more prepared experience for all.
-I’m Brandi and I live in the wonderful Black Hills of South Dakota, so keep reading as I share everything I can to make sure you get to Devil’s Bathtub swimming hole.
+After several visits, and a few mistakes along the way, I figured I could give some of the best tips to ensure a more prepared experience for all.
+I’m Brandi, and I live in the wonderful Black Hills of South Dakota, so keep reading as I share everything I can to make sure you get to Devil’s Bathtub swimming hole.

 How Do I Get to the Devil’s Bathtub Trailhead?